-Department of Public Safety (DPS) officers are the college’s first responders.
-DPS is responsible for emergency responses, medical alerts, evacuations, etc. Students anticipating that they will need assistance can contact the Department of Public Safety at 636-922-8545 to notify the department of potential medical issues, etc.
+The Department of Public Safety (DPS) officers are the college’s first responders.
+DPS is responsible for medical emergencies, evacuations and any emergency responses.
+Students may contact DPS to notify the department of any potential medical issues (636 922-8545).

-Students who think that their disability will preclude them from taking the assessment under standard conditions should contact the Accessibility Services coordinator.
+Students who think that their disability will preclude them from taking the assessment under standard conditions should contact the Accessibility Services Manager.
 Refer to the Assessment Center's information on the college website.
 Accessibility Services may administer the assessment with supporting disability documentation.
 Students need to request the individual assessment prior to taking the test in the Assessment Center.
 The test will be scheduled depending upon Accessibility Services assistants' work schedules.

 Students and faculty should plan ahead regarding accommodations.
 Accessibility Services is available to assist in determining the college’s responsibility regarding reasonable accommodations.
 It is recommended that the student discuss the situation with the site coordinator and Accessibility Services prior to the start of the semester.
 As with all accommodation requests, eight weeks advance notice is recommended.